jlapeyre/Symata.jl/README.md

 ### Jupyter

+You need to use the development version of `Symata` in order to use `Jupyter`.
+Switch to the development version with `Pkg.checkout("Symata")`.
+(Later, you can return to the latest versioned branch with `Pkg.free("Symata")`.)

-Start a `Jupyter` notebook session.
+Once the development branch is selected, start a `Jupyter` notebook session.
 Then do the following.

 ```julia
 In [1]:  using Symata